joinpursuit/FSW-React-Calculator/README.md

 ```

 ## [How to Start](https://github.com/IsaiahCollazo99/Calculator/blob/master/calculator/README.md)
-* Use these commands with the frontend folder open in the terminal
+* Use these commands (linked on the above heading) with the frontend folder open in the terminal